UttaranB127/STEP/README.md

 This is the official implementation of the paper [STEP: Spatial Temporal Graph Convolutional Networks for Emotion Perception from Gaits](https://aaai.org/ojs/index.php/AAAI/article/view/5490).
-Please add the following citation in your work if you use our code:
+Please add the following citation if you find our work uesful:

 ```
 @inproceedings{bhattacharya2020step,